andOTP/andOTP/README.md

 which has sadly been inactive since 2015.
 All credit for the original version goes to Bruno.

+## Help wanted:
+I currently don't have that much time to spend developing andOTP, so any contributions are always welcome.
+Don't worry, I will still continue to develop andOTP it will just slow down from the incredible speed I had going in the beginning.

 ## Features:

  * Free and Open-Source